 - Which three abilities make you a successful sales analyst?

 Sales analysts must also have a very specific set of skills, if they’re going to succeed.
-Ask your candidate this question to help determine what they value, and whether or not they have the abilities that you’re looking for.
+Ask your candidate this question to help determine what they value, and whether or not they have the abilities you’re looking for.

 - What’s your general sales analysis process?